asccc/mumpitz/README.md

 ### is(selector)

-Returns true if the top() element matches the given selector.
+Returns true if the first element in the collection matches the given selector.

 ### find(selector)

 Searches for elements using the top() element as context.
-Equivalent to `Mumpitz(selector, this.top())`.
+Equivalent to `Mumpitz(selector, this.get(0))`.

 ### hasClass(className)

-Checks if the top() element has the given class-name.
+Checks if the first the collection element has the given class-name.

 ### removeClass(className)